Darian-Lee-YTKA/OnTheSpot/README.md

 # OnTheSpot

-NOTE: due to large file size, I had to upload it as a video:
+**NOTE: due to large file size, I had to upload it as a video.
+Please click the icon to watch it**:

 [![Video Preview](https://img.youtube.com/vi/qAVjKDSOJ_8/0.jpg)](https://www.youtube.com/watch?v=qAVjKDSOJ_8)